jwaliszko/ExpressiveAnnotations/README.md

                     or whitespace strings.
 False by default.
 Priority          - Gets or sets the hint, available for any concerned external components,
-                    indicating the order in which this attribute should be executed among others of its kind, i.e. ExpressiveAttribute.
+                    indicating the order in which this attribute should be executed among others of its kind.
 Value is optional and not set by default, which means that execution order is undefined.
 ErrorMessage      - Gets or sets an explicit error message string.
 A difference to default
                     behavior is awareness of new format items, i.e. {fieldPath[:indicator]}.
                     Given in curly brackets, can be used to extract values of specified